IMPLEMENTATION.md — Multi-Agent Scheduler Architecture

 4. Wait if a component is running — do not modify state files while current_component is set

-5. Make the change — edit prompt files (runtime/agent-prompts/) for intelligent agent behavior; edit scripts (runtime/scripts/) for deterministic components; edit scheduler-config.json for timing changes; do not modify scheduler-state.json
+5. Make the change — edit prompt files (runtime/agent-prompts/) for intelligent agent judgment; edit pipeline scripts (runtime/scripts/reader-preprocess, reader-postprocess, author-postprocess) for mechanical behavior around agents; edit scheduled scripts (runtime/scripts/delivery, network, maintenance) for operational behavior; edit scheduler-config.json for timing changes; do not modify scheduler-state.json

 6. Restart only if required — prompt file and script changes take effect on the next tick without a restart; restart the HTTP server only if you changed the server code, and the scheduler only if you changed the scheduler script